 Brush, CO 80723

-Converge is an elementary day treatment center and a CDE-approved facility school serving students ages 5 to 12 with emotional disabilities or autism spectrum disorders.
-These students attend school all day, while also receiving individual, group, and family therapy.
+Converge is a K-12 day treatment center and a CDE-approved facility school serving students ages 5 to 21 with emotional disabilities or autism spectrum disorders.
+These students attend school all day, while also receiving individual, group, and family therapy, all within a Trauma-Informed Care setting.
+Many of our students have experienced significant trauma in their lives and need intensive treatment and support to move forward!
 We are a 501c3 nonprofit agency and depend on generous donations to help provide the high-level care, education, therapy, and activities our students need to gain skills to be successful in life!
 Please consider donating to our school using the donate button or mailing a check to:

 Converge Day Treatment Center

 718 Industrial Park Road, Brush, CO 80723

 All funds are used to cover the cost of providing educational and therapeutic services to our students, in addition to daily community-based activities, such as swimming, bowling, and therapeutic horseback-riding.

 We are also raising funds to put in an adaptive playground!
 If you are interested in supporting this project, please indicate that your donation is for the "playground fund."